What are the must have Cricut Maker accessories? Let’s take a look at the essential Cricut Maker supplies you need to get started!

-If you have Cricut Explore machines, no worries, I will let you know, which Cricut tools are only for the Maker when applicable.
+If you have Cricut Explore machines, such as the Cricut Explore Air or Cricut Explore Air 2 or 3, no worries, I will let you know, which Cricut tools are only for the Maker when applicable.

 Both machines also can be purchased in bundles and we will talk about these once we go through all the great Cricut Maker accessories you might need.

 If you are not the one with a Cricut machine, but wondering what to gift someone that does, then make sure to check out my gifts for a Cricut user post!

 To give you a better idea of the Cricut Maker accessories, I wanted to show you pictures of what they look like and a description of what they do.
 Simply click on Read More to hop on over to check out full descriptions on either Amazon or Cricut.